TomObungu/mathematics.md/Further Mathematics/Vectors/corrected questions/Q. Find the shortest length of pipe needed to connect C to W.md

 ![[Pasted image 20250920094813.png]]
 b)To calculate the shortest distance from C to W. You need to calculate the shortest distance from the line W to the point C on the plane.
 This is simply just the shortest distance from a point to a line.
 You must find out $\vec{CW}$ $\vec{OW}$ is the general point on the line $\vec{W}$.

-Alternatively you can work out the shortest distance from the plane the general point on the line and solve for $\lambda$
+Workwork out the shortest distance from the plane the general point on the line and solve for $\lambda$
 $$
 \begin{gather*}
 W : r=\begin{pmatrix}